Bonneville Speedway: Track layouts

-Salduro is a ghost town located on the south boundary of Bonneville Speedway, next to the Western Pacific Railroad.
-Salt Lake City newspapers ran an advertisement in 1914 for a special train to Salduro where the "fastest machines in the world will compete for the world's record on the famous salt beds, which afford the finest races in America.
-No dust."
-Salt Lake City mayor Samuel C. Park and Utah Governor William Spry attended.
+Memorial for the ghost town of Salduro, Utah, near the Bonneville speedway.
 A rest area on Interstate 80 was built on the former settlement, and a plaque there commemorates the land speed records.

 Historically, the speedway was marked out by the Utah Department of Transportation at the start of each summer.
 Originally, two tracks were prepared; a 10 mi long straightaway for speed trials and an oval or circular track for distance runs, which was typically between 10 and 12 mi long depending on the condition of the salt surface.

 Since at least the 1990s, track preparations have been the responsibility of the event organizers.
 Days or weeks in advance, the track preparers identify an area best suited for their track layouts and begin grading the tracks.
 Surveyors are brought in to survey the timing trap distances.
 A day before racing begins, the track markers are added.

 Originally, the straightaway was marked with a broad black line down its center.
 This was eventually changed to lines down either side, as the center line wore out too quickly.
 As the costs for painting the lines has gone up, organizations have switched to flags and cones as track markers.
 The last event to use black lines was Speed Week, August 2009.

 The number of tracks and the timed sections for each track are set according to what is most beneficial for each event.
 Large public meets such as Speed Week run as many as four tracks with several timed miles, usually starting with the second mile and running to the fifth mile.
 Smaller meets that typically only run world record attempts will utilize a single track, with one timed mile and one timed kilometer in the middle of the track.
 Additional marks and cones indicate the end of the track and the position of timing equipment.